 We will use pole-placement to design the PI controllers in the two loops.
 The desired characteristic polynomial of each closed loop is specified as $$s^2 + 2\zeta\omega s + \omega^2$$ 4.2 Experiments Exercise 2 Make sure that the Simulink models agree with the control structure described above.
 Double-click on the process block in Simulink to set the value of γ_1 and γ_2 .
 Use the command designpi to design the two PI controllers C1 and C2 for the subsystems G{min11} and G{min22} .
 Use $\zeta = 0.7$ and experiment with different ω .
 Try the controller in simulations, and, when it works well, also on the real process.
 Set the step time of step block R1 to 50 and R2 to 100 and the simulation stop time (found in the Simulation menu under Configuration Parameters) to 150.
 If you have difficulties to find a controller which settles within these times, you may increase them.
 However, have in mind that this implies longer experiment durations.
 If you try large values of ω , say $\omega > 0.5$, you may see large overshoots in the water levels and in some cases even combinations of over- and undershooting.
 Explain this behaviour!
 How can you eliminate this undesired phenomena?
 Hint: Study the plot of the control signals.
 Can you notice any cross-coupling in the system response?
 How fast can you make the system?
 What limits the achievable performance? \diamond 5.
 Control in the Nonminimum Phase Case We will now try to control the process in the nonminimum phase case, where most water goes to the upper tanks.
-You must move the tubes in the physical process such that 70 % of the flow from Pump 1 goes into Tank 4, and that 70 % of the flow from Pump 2 goes into Tank 3.
-This is achieved with the following valve configuration: AV1, BV1 and BV2 should be pulled out while AV2 should be pushed in (from the users perspective).
+You must reconfigure the physical process such that 70 % of the flow from Pump 1 goes into Tank 4, and that 70 % of the flow from Pump 2 goes into Tank 3.
+This is achieved with the following valve configuration: AV1, BV1 and BV2 should be pulled out while AV2 should be pushed in (from the user's perspective).
 5.1 Choice of Control Structure and Design Exercise 3 Take a look at the transfer matrix G{nonmin} in MATLAB.
 Compute the zeros of the system.
-Are they stable?
-Also compute the RGA of $G{nonmin}(0)$ and $G{nonmin}(0.02i)$.
+Are they minimum phase?
+Also compute the RGA in stationarity, i.e. $G{nonmin}(0)$, as well as for some higher frequencies, i.e. $G{nonmin}(\omega i)$ for say $\omega = 0.02, 0.05, 0.1, 0.2, 1, 10$.
 Do the results agree with the preparatory exercises?
-The RGA analysis suggests that we should control Tank 1 with Pump 2 and Tank 2 with Pump 1.
-If we ignore the cross-terms in the transfer matrix, the problem is reduced to controlling the two double-tank processes $$G{nonmin\,12} = \frac{(1-\gamma_2)c_1}{(1+sT_1)(1+sT_3)}, \quad G{nonmin\,21} = \frac{(1-\gamma_1)c_2}{(1+sT_2)(1+sT_4)}$$ From the basic course we know that we can control a double-tank process without stationary error using a PID controller.
-The resulting control structure is shown in Figure 4.
+Does the RGA for higher frequencies agree with your intuition? \diamond The RGA analysis suggests that we should control Tank 1 with Pump 2 and Tank 2 with Pump 1.
+If we ignore the cross-terms in the transfer matrix, the problem is reduced to controlling the two double-tank processes $$G{nonmin12} = \frac{(1 - \gamma_2)c_1}{(1 + sT_1)(1 + sT_3)}, \quad G{nonmin21} = \frac{(1 - \gamma_1)c_2}{(1 + sT_2)(1 + sT_4)}$$ From the basic course we know that we can control a double-tank process without stationary error using a PID controller.
+The resulting control structure is shown in Figure 4 with $W_2 = I$ and W_1 chosen according to your RGA reasoning.